MBI’s Scientific Advisory Board

-In its effort to oversee the mission of the Mechanobiology Institute to establish itself as a global leader in developing a robust multi-disciplinary approach to the study of Mechanobiology, the Governing Board and the Director of MBI are advised by the MBI Scientific Advisory Board (SAB).
+Overseeing the mission of the Mechanobiology Institute to establish itself as a global leader in developing a robust multi-disciplinary approach to the study of mechanobiology, the Governing Board and the Director of MBI are advised by the MBI Scientific Advisory Board (SAB).

 Appointed by the Chairman of the Governing Board, the SAB makes annual visits to MBI to review research programmes and projects of the Mechanobiology Institute and provide counsel and recommendations to the Board and the Director of MBI.

 The first Scientific Advisory Board was appointed in 2010 chaired by Prof Daniel Louvard (Institut Curie) and formed by members Prof Ueli Aebi (University of Basel), Prof Albert Libchaber (Rockefeller University) and Prof James Spudich (Stanford University).
-This Board served a term of 3 years.
-In 2013, a new Board was appointed consisting of Chairman Prof Daniel Louvard (Institut Curie), and members Prof Mary Beckerle (Huntsman Cancer Institute) and Prof Ueli Aebi (University of Basel).
+Each Board serves a term of 3 years.
+Today, the Scientific Advisory Board consists of Chairman Prof David Drubin (University of California, Berkeley), and members Prof Mary Beckerle (Huntsman Cancer Institute), Prof. Maria Leptin (EMBO), Prof. Fiona Watt (King’s College London) and Prof David Weitz ( Harvard University).

 Prof Beckerle is CEO and Director of Huntsman Cancer Institute and Associate Vice President for Cancer Affairs at the University of Utah.
 Prof Beckerle joined the faculty of the University of Utah in 1986, and is a distinguished professor of biology and oncological sciences, holding the Ralph E and Willia T Main Presidential Professorship.